-- a conviction (including a probated sentence) of criminally negligent homicide
+- A conviction (including a probated sentence) of criminally negligent homicide

-- a conviction (including a probated sentence) of driving while intoxicated in the last seven years
+- A conviction (including a probated sentence) of driving while intoxicated in the last seven years

-- had their driver license suspended, revoked or forfeited for traffic related violations in the past three years
+- Had their driver license suspended, revoked or forfeited for traffic related violations in the past three years

-- six or more points assigned to their driver license.
+- Six or more points assigned to their driver license.

-Does my certificate expire?
+Does my completion certificate expire?